Welcome to the GamePlan Membership Area

 ...
 Keep Reports Simple and Accurate

-- Click Campaigns > Campaigns > Your Campaign > Settings
+- Click Campaigns > Your Campaign > Devices

 How to Create a "Call-only Ad"

 This ad allows people to click to call you -- they cannot click to your Website.
 You must have a solid telephone answering system.
-And you will get unqualified callers, since they don't see your Website.
+And you will get unqualified callers, since they don't see your Website before they call.